cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 1. Open the Flipnote Studio application
   - Ensure that the *booting to Calendar mode* is disabled in Flipnote Studio's settings
-  - If you already have another DSiWare exploit installed, open that and skip to Step 14
+  - If you already have another DSiWare exploit installed, open that and skip to Step 12
   - Note that Sudokuhax *cannot* adequately make a backup with the required footer!
-2. Select **View Flipnote > SD Card > Select Folder > User > ugopwn**
+2. Select **View Flipnote > SD Card**
-3. Click on the note with the red bottom half
+3. Click on the lenny corresponding to your region (USA, JPN or EUR)
 4. Select "Edit"
 5. Click on the Flipnote frog icon in the bottom left
 6. Click on the film roll icon
-7. Select **Copy > Back > Quit**
+7. Select **Copy > Back > Exit**
-8. Click the second note, and select "Edit"
+8. Click the second note with a larger lenny face, and select "Edit"
 9. Click on the Flipnote frog icon in the bottom left
-10. Click on the film roll icon.
+10. Click on the film roll icon
-11. **USA/EUR/AUS:** Click on the single right arrow (the next to last arrow icon) two times
-  - You will see a new frame be created
-12. Based on your region, do the following:
-  - **USA:** Click on the paste button exactly 122 times.
-  - **EUR/AUS:** Click on the paste button exactly 2 times.
-  - **JPN:** Click on the paste button.
-13. **USA/EUR/AUS:** Select "Erase" and then "Paste"
+11. Select **Paste**
   - This will launch HBMenu
-14. Navigate to `fwtool.nds`, and press (A)
+12. Navigate to `fwTool.nds`, and press (A)
   - fwTool will appear
-15. Navigate to `Backup DSi NAND`, and press (A)
+13. Navigate to `Backup DSi NAND`, and press (A)
   - This will take a few minutes
   - Store this NAND backup in a safe location, it is a critical backup and we will need it later to install HiyaCFW
   - When `saved nand.bin.sha1.` appears, the backup is finished
-16. Navigate to `Exit`, press (A), and power off your system
+14. Navigate to `Exit`, press (A), and power off your system

 ## Installation
 1. Insert your system's SD card into your computer